Toronto Transit Commission bus system: Eglinton East

 If the planned Eglinton East LRT enters revenue service, then Rapid TO bus lanes overlapping the LRT alignment would be removed.

+Dufferin

+In 2020, the Dufferin Street RapidTO lanes were planned to run from Dufferin Gates to Wilson Avenue.
+By 2025, the project had been downsized to run between Dufferin Station and King Street West.
+The city started to paint these lanes red on 16 November 2025 to prepare for the 2026 FIFA World Cup.
+All on-street parking was removed, but loading zones were provided during certain time periods.
+North of Dufferin station, and between Thornburn Avenue and Springhurst Avenue, a portion of the centre lane was painted red.
+Restrictions were placed on left turns from Dufferin Street, and traffic signal timing was adjusted.

 Jane

 The Jane bus priority lanes will run along Jane Street between Eglinton Avenue and Steeles Avenue.
 These lanes were expected to open in 2021, but their setup has been delayed to allow for public consultation in 2023.

 The Jane route is next in priority for implementation because: